thedevbones/project-hillbilly/README.md

 -	Release the game on itchmio
 -	Add more weapons to the game

+**Gage:**
+-	Create and animate another enemy
+-	Design and create more complex assets
+-	Implement the puzzle new puzzle
+-	Improve some assets

 <!-- Optional -->
 <!-- ## License -->
 <!-- This project is open source and available under the [...
 License](). -->